deemoe404/blog.dee.moe/source/_posts/Essay/what-xr-should-be-in-2023.md

 You might anticipate what I am about to say, right? *(merely a bluetooth earbuds with a "secretary" built inside 🤣)*

-The "XR earphone" is definitely not something I mentioned initially, and companies like Apple are unlikely to prioritize it since it may seem too trivial compared to the Vision Pro, which offers **much more capabilities** than a mere earphone.
+The "XR earphone" is definitely not something I mentioned originally, and companies like Apple are unlikely to prioritize it since it may seem too trivial compared to the Vision Pro, which offers **much more capabilities** than a mere earphone.

 > But integrating it with Siri could be interesting.